 \subsection{Trusted Execution Environment for Data Consumption}

-The \Compo{trusted execution environment} is used to manage the resources recovered within the consumer node.
-In~\cref{fig:schemaTEE} we propose a schematization of the \Compo{trusted application}.
-In essence, a \Compo{trusted application} is an application that is executed on a \Compo{trusted execution environment}.
-It consists of two fundamental parts: the \Compo{trusted part} and the \Compo{untrusted part}.
-The \Compo{trusted part} is composed of one or more enclaves.
-An enclave is a separated and encrypted region of code and data.
-Basically, enclaves are protected areas of the application that guarantee the confidentiality and integrity of the data and code within them.
-The \Compo{enclave}'s code is written within the \texttt{enclave.cpp} file and includes all the implementations of the \Compo{enforcement mechanisms} and a set of \Compo{protected file system operations} for managing the resources stored in it.
+\begin{newt} The \Compo{trusted execution environment} manages the resources recovered within the consumer node.
+In~\cref{fig:schemaTEE}, we propose a schematization of our \Compo{trusted application} implementation.
+The trusted application consists of two fundamental components: the \Compo{trusted part} and the \Compo{untrusted part}.
+The \Compo{trusted part} comprises one or more enclaves.
+The \Compo{enclave}'s code is in the \texttt{enclave.cpp} file.
+It includes all the implementations of the \Compo{enforcement mechanisms} and a set of \Compo{protected file system operations} to handle the resources stored in it.
 The \Compo{trusted part} cannot communicate directly with the outside world.
-Any information that enters or leaves the trusted part passes through the \Compo{untrusted part} which consists of an application developed within the \texttt{app.cpp} file.
-This application has multiple \Compo{application interfaces} that are used to interact the application with the outside world.
-In order to communicate, the two parts use dedicated functions called \Compo{Ecall} and \Compo{Ocall}. `Ecall' stands for Enclave Call and represents a call made by a function (in the \Compo{untrusted part}) to the \Compo{enclave} (trusted part).
-The term `Ocall' (Out Call) refers to a call from inside the \Compo{enclave} to the \Compo{untrusted part}.
+Any pieces of information that enter or leave the \Compo{trusted part} pass through the \Compo{untrusted part}.
+The \Compo{untrusted part}'s code is in the \texttt{app.cpp} file.
+This application has multiple \Compo{application interfaces} that are used to expose the application to the outside world.
+In order to communicate, the two parts use dedicated functions called \Compo{Ecall} and \Compo{Ocall}. `Ecall' stands for Enclave Call and represents an invocation made by a function in the \Compo{untrusted part} to the \Compo{enclave} (\Compo{trusted part}).
+The term `Ocall' (Out Call) refers to a call from the \Compo{enclave} to the \Compo{untrusted part}. \end{newt}